nespinoza/exonailer/README.md

     + Add example datasets with RV + transit.

+    + Explain how to add photometry from different instruments.

     + Create a tutorial.

 TODO
 ----

-    + Add option to add photometry from different instruments.

-    + GPs for detrending and for noise models.

     + Transit and RVs for multi-planet systems.

-    + Noise models for RVs.
+    + Noise models (e.g. GPs) for RVs.